Bubble Planner: Planning High-speed Smooth Quadrotor Trajectories using Receding Corridors: Planner

 We solve these problems by a \textit{Receding Horizon Corridors} (RHC) strategy shown in Fig.~\ref{fig:rhp}.
-The key is to re-use a few corridors from the previous planning cycle in the current replan.
-Concretely, when a new re-plan is triggered, the nearest future waypoint $\mathbf d_{rp}$ in $\mathbf{q}$ is selected as the initial state.
-A few sphere corridors after $\mathbf d_{rp}$ will be re-used to consists the first part of the new corridor, followed by new corridor reaching the current planning horizon $D$.
-This receding scheme ensures the corridor in each replan always contains sufficient space for the quadrotor to maneuver from its current state (since the current quadrotor state is on the previous trajectory contained in the previous corridor), hence significantly enlarges the feasibility region in the backend trajectory optimization.
-In experiments, we re-use corridors that fall within a certain distance (\eg, $3m$) of the current quadotor position $p_{curr}$.
-Furthermore, to speed up the trajectory optimization and mitigate the local minimum issue, the waypoints $\mathbf q$ and time allocation $\mathbf T$ contained in the re-used corridor, which were optimized in the previous planning cycle, are used to initialize the current trajectory optimization (\ie~\textit{Hot Initialization}).
-The waypoints and time allocation in the newly generated spheres are still initialized by the default scheme (Sec. \ref{sec:tpallo})
+The key is to reuse a few spheres from the previous planning cycle in current replan.
+Concretely, when a new replan is triggered, the nearest future waypoint $\mathbf d_{rp}$ in $\mathbf{q}$ is selected as the initial state.
+A few spheres after $\mathbf d_{rp}$ will be reused to constitute the first part of the new corridor, followed by newly generated spheres reaching the current planning horizon $D$.
+This receding scheme ensures the corridor in each replan always contains sufficient space for the quadrotor to maneuver from its current state (since the current quadrotor state is on the previous trajectory, which is contained in the previous corridor), hence significantly enlarging the feasible region in the backend trajectory optimization.
+In experiments, we reuse spheres that fall within a certain distance (\eg, $3m$) of the current quadrotor position $p_{curr}$.
+Furthermore, to speed up the trajectory optimization and mitigate the local minimum issue, the waypoints $\mathbf q$ and time allocation $\mathbf T$ contained in the reused corridor, which were optimized in the previous planning cycle, are used to initialize the current trajectory optimization (\ie~\textit{Hot Initialization}).
+The waypoints and time allocation in the newly generated spheres are still initialized by the default scheme (Sec. \ref{sec:tpallo}).